codelive/PCastDemo/Readme.md

 The demo apps use git-submodules and git-lfs to get large binary libraries out of other, private repos.
 So to get all the necessary code, you will need to perform the following steps:
 1. install git-lfs.
 This needs to be done only once on your computer.
 Instructions are [here](https://git-lfs.github.com).
 For Mac, it's just "brew install git-lfs".
-2. after you git-clone this repo, you will need to initialize git-submodules once, with two commands:
+2. after you git-clone this repo, you will need to initialize git-submodule once.
+To initialize git-submodule, run the script `git-submodule-setup.sh`.
-* git submodule init
-* git submodule update

 Then you should have all files, both from this repo, as well as the large binaries from the private repos.